July 24th, 2018

 First I woke just before 5 am to go outside to pee, then back up to the bunk to lay in bed for about 20 minutes.
 When I came back down to get breakfast started, about 30 elk had filed into the meadow.
 All in the short time since I had gone outside the first time.
 It was great watching them through the window while I drank coffee.

-I had seen only 5 people going north in the morning and had yet to catch another SOBO.
+I had seen only 5 people going north in the morning and had yet to catch another SOBO in this whole section.
 I had been walking alone since Stevens pass, a week straight.
-It’s funny because the reaction I get from a lot of people going north is that I am yet another SOBOer, Jeez!
+It’s funny because the reaction I get from a lot of people going north is that I am yet another SOBO, jeez!
 They assure me that there are ‘hordes’ just a day or half a day in front of me.
 The actual number fluctuates between 15 and 30.

-There is growing contention over the PCT being too crowded and that is a big factor in why I am travelling southbound.
+There is growing contention over the PCT being too crowded and that is a big factor in why I am traveling southbound.
 Consider that they had to limit permits to 50 per day starting from Campo (Mexican border).
-That’s 50 people starting out every day for nearly a month in April.
+That’s 50 people starting out every day for nearly 2 or 3 months straight (March-May).
 Now that’s a horde.

 Very dirty feet from the trail…and I’m even wearing socks!

 I still had 3 miles to go to my planned campsite, so I reluctantly continued on.
 I camped at Dewey Lake, where I anticipated horrible mossies.
 I was surprised to find that they weren’t as bad as expected.
-I still did most everything in my tent but was able to go outside to strech later on.
-What a great day.
+I still did most everything in my tent but was able to go outside to stretch later on.
+What a great day!